devni-heraliyawala/binary-extractor/README.md

       - **EnableForMigration:** Turn on/off migration.
       - **ConcurrentCount:** Number of processes running concurrently.
       - **BatchSize:** Sets the number of items processed in one batch.
+      - **ChunkSize:** Breaks down a batch into smaller "chunks" for easier handling.
+For example, if BatchSize is set to 200 and ChunkSize is set to 10, each batch will be processed in chunks of 10 items at a time, which helps manage resources and improve stability during processing

 3. **Serilog:** Configures logging settings.
 Logs are directed to the console by default but can also be written to files organized by database name for easier tracking.